 As measured by the number of full- and parttime jobs, the size of the economies for the three counties mirrors their population, ranging in 2010 from 1.42 million in Miami-Dade County to 53,885 in Monroe County.
 Total employment across the three counties exceeded 1.64 million in 2010 (see table 16).
-Before the beginning of the national economic recession in late 2007, the regional economy had expanded along with population growth since the year 2000, with a net gain of 234,093 jobs registered in the three counties.
+Before the beginning of the national economic recession in late 2008, the regional economy had expanded along with population growth since the year 2000, with a net gain of 234,093 jobs registered in the three counties.
 From 2000 to 2007, metropolitan Miami-Dade County posted the largest net gains, 178,496 jobs.
 The number of jobs based in Collier County increased by more than one-third during that same period.
 Even though its population declined during that period, Monroe County registered a net gain of 3,449 jobs.
 In part, that increase reflected activity associated with post tropical storms Katrina and Wilma reconstruction.

 There are both similarities and differences among the three counties in terms of economic composition and diversity.
 None of the three are heavily industrialized.
 Rather, their economies tend to be more service and trade-oriented (table 17).
 Compared to the nation, state, or other two counties, Miami-Dade County's economy is more heavily concentrated in the transportation (because of the seaport and airport), wholesale and retail trade, and education and health care sectors.
 Tourism, outdoor recreation, snowbird migration, and the many older residents in the county all contribute to that pattern.
 Monroe County was a minor contributor to the overall number of jobs in the region, accounting for only about 3.3% of the regional total in 2010.
-The distribution of jobs, by major industry, in Monroe County reflects the economy's strong dependence on tourism.
 More than 20% of the county's jobs were in the accommodations and food services sector.

-High percentages of jobs in other services, including the recreation and entertainment, information, finance, insurance, real estate, and government sectors, also occurred in Monroe County.
-There were relatively fewer jobs in manufacturing, education, and health care sectors in the county-the latter in part likely a reflection of the availability of these services in Miami-Dade County.
+High percentages of jobs in other services, including recreation and entertainment, and in the government, information, finance, insurance, and real estate sectors also occurred in Monroe County.
+However, there were relatively fewer jobs in manufacturing and education and health care sectors in the county-the latter in part likely a reflection of the availability of these services in Miami-Dade County.